Why Your Late-Diagnosed Neurodiversity is a Call to Adventure

 I was diagnosed with dyslexia at the age of six.
 My family figured out my learning disability early on because I had been put into kindergarten as a four year old with an extensive vocabulary and a high IQ test.
 So when I appeared to be at a complete loss at school, my mother knew something was wrong.
 I had the privilege of years of tutoring to learn to read and I became a lover of books...

 But I immediately went into high-masking mode at school.
 I didn’t want special ed.
-I was very socially oriented but stayed under the radar academically as much as possible and basically missed most of my primary and secondary education.
+I was very socially oriented but stayed under the radar academically as much as possible and basically missed my primary and secondary education.
 This became the theme: HIDE IT.

 What I didn’t know was that, all this while, I was masking more than dyslexia.